ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 will also display any warning/error messages.
 Read the console window messages carefully before closing it.

-3:  TODO Return to the RootsMagic window and refresh the group if it is already being used.
+3:  Return to the RootsMagic window and examine the group membership.

 ======================================================================
 Compatibility
 Tested with
        RootsMagic v9.
 Not tested with RM 7 or 8.
-       Python for Windows v3.11.4   64bit
-       unifuzz64.dll (file has no version number defined. see MD5 and file size below) Operating system Window 11, 64bit  (Windows 10 OK)
+       unifuzz64.dll (file has no version number defined. see MD5 and file size below) Operating system Window 11, 64bit  (Windows 10 most probably OK) Python for Windows v3.11.4   64bit  (when using the py version)

 The py script file could be modified to work on MacOS with Python ver 3 installed.